 Call for Proposals: 2018 Annual Meeting

-The deadline for receipt of proposals is Friday, July 21.
+The deadline for receipt of proposals was Friday, July 21.
+Individuals who submitted a proposal will receive notice of its status on or before September 29.

 AAC&U’s 2018 Annual Meeting will address higher education’s role in the American Dream in the face of a public narrative that argues the two have become disconnected.